scopeusc/scope-s18/lesson-4/README.md

 });

 /*
 For every single route that we create under /routes, we need to export the router, so that the app can 'require' the router module and use it.
+Luckily this is already done for us.
 */
 module.exports = router;
 ```